MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-install-roadmap.md

 <a name='learn-more-about-install-azure-ad-connect'></a>

 ### Learn more about Install Microsoft Entra Connect
 You also want to prepare for [operational](./how-to-connect-sync-staging-server.md) concerns.
-You might want to have a stand-by server so you easily can fail over if there is a [disaster](how-to-connect-sync-staging-server.md#disaster-recovery).
+You might want to have a stand-by server so you easily can fail over if there's a [disaster](how-to-connect-sync-staging-server.md#disaster-recovery).
 If you plan to make frequent configuration changes, you should plan for a [staging mode](how-to-connect-sync-staging-server.md) server.

 |Topic |Link|
 | --- | --- |